ruven/iipmooviewer/README.md

     });
 </pre>

-Note that IIPMooViewer works best when it's in its own page, as it expands to 100% width and height.
-If you wish to embed it in another page, you may do so with an `<iframe>`.
-To get IIPMooViewer's fullscreen to work when it is in an `<iframe>`, add the `allowFullScreen` attribute to the `<iframe>` tag.
+Note that IIPMooViewer works best when it's in its own page.
+If you wish to embed it in a page, you may specify any div within your page or alternatively use an `<iframe>` if you wish to keep the IIPMooViewer code separate.
+Note that to enable fullscreen when using an `<iframe>`, add the `allowFullScreen` attribute to the `<iframe>` tag.

 Distribution
 ------------